final-hill/flatwire/README.md

 # Flatwire

-A tool for Wireframing and interface requirements management
+A tool for fireframing and interface requirements management